LFZ96/personal-blog/README.md

 - [x] Find a way to let users know that markdown is allowed for post body
 - [x] Change login button styles
 - [ ] Make the navbar responsive
+- [x] Delete posts from user arrays when user deletes post